from scipy.io import loadmat

 Identifying ocular components

-Our next task is to identify ocular components among the computed components.
-This is usually done by visual inspection, so we start by plotting all 22 independent components:
+Our next task is to identify ocular components among the computed independent components.
+This is usually done by visual inspection, so we start by plotting scalp projections of all components:

 =raw_tmp, picks=range(22)) ica.plot_components(inst

-A new figure with the independent components will pop up.
 Let’s focus on the first few components, because ocular components are generally found among these.
-From these scalp projections, the component labeled as ICA001 looks like it could represent eye movements because of its frontal location.
+From these scalp projections, the component labeled as ICA001 looks like it could represent eye movements due to its frontal location.
 To be sure, we can click on this component to open a new window with more details (this is possible because we specified inst=raw_tmp

 in the previous call):